hutec/ber-cph/_posts/day5_1.md

 ## Different realities of life

 The waiting line next to the bikepackers consisted of trucks from all over Europe.
 It was not yet 9 a.m. in the morning when the truck drivers had one schnapps after the other.
 They gathered outside their cars and handed around bottles.
 Cyclists were the first ones to hop on the ferry—such things happen to you only when entering Denmark.
-We had water and so-called *Cocio* (one of our favorite Danish drinks) on the ferry. *Cocio* basically is milk with cacao and sugar and therefor perfect when cycling.
+We had water and so-called *Cocio* (one of our favorite Danish drinks) on the ferry. *Cocio* basically only consists of milk, cacao and sugar and is therefor perfect when cycling.

 ![First Ferry]($BASEPATH/assets/blog/images/day5.1_first-ferry.jpg)